saba-shamshad/Age-Calculator-WebApp/README.md

 3. *Calculation Logic*

--The script extracts the day, month, and year from both the current date and the selected birth date.-
+The script extracts the day, month, and year from both the current date and the selected birth date.

--It handles date and month rollovers carefully to compute the correct age even when days or months are incomplete.-
+It handles date and month rollovers carefully to compute the correct age even when days or months are incomplete.

--It adjusts calculations if the current day or month is less than the birth day or month.-
+It adjusts calculations if the current day or month is less than the birth day or month.

 4. *Display*
 The final age is displayed in the format:

--You are [X] years [Y] months [Z] days old-
+You are [X] years [Y] months [Z] days old
--The result is updated dynamically without refreshing the page.-
+The result is updated dynamically without refreshing the page.

 📂 **Project Structure**